vendasta/weblate/docs/admin/customize.rst

 Beginners <https://www.python.org/about/gettingstarted/>`_, explaining the basics and pointing to further tutorials.

-To write some custom Python code (called a module), a place to store it is needed, either in the system path (usually something like :file:`/usr/lib/python3.7/site-packages/`) or in the Weblate directory, which is also added to the interpreter search path.
+To write a file with custom Python code (called a module), a place to store it is needed, either in the system path (usually something like :file:`/usr/lib/python3.9/site-packages/`) or in the Weblate directory, which is also added to the interpreter search path.

+.. versionadded:: 3.8-5

+   When :ref:`using Docker <docker-deploy>`, you can place Python modules in :file:`/app/data/python/` (see :ref:`docker-volume`), so they can be loaded by Weblate, for example from a :ref:`settings override file
+   <docker-settings-override>`.

 Better yet, turn your customization into a proper Python package:

 1. Create a folder for your package (we will use `weblate_customization`).
-2. within it, create a :file:`setup.py` file to describe the package:
+2. Within it, create a :file:`setup.py` file to describe the package:

     .. code-block:: python

         from setuptools import setup

         setup(
-            name = "weblate_customization",
-            version = "0.0.1",
+            name="weblate_customization",
+            version="0.0.1",
-            author = "Your name",
+            author="Your name",
-            author_email = "yourname@example.com",
+            author_email="yourname@example.com",
-            description = "Sample Custom check for Weblate.", license = "GPLv3+",
+            description="Sample Custom check for Weblate.",
+            license="GPLv3+",
-            keywords = "Weblate check example",
+            keywords="Weblate check example",
-            packages=['weblate_customization'],
+            packages=["weblate_customization"],
         )

 3. Create a folder for the Python module (also called ``weblate_customization``)